 The majority of people claimed fall is the best season to start dating, with winter coming in a close second.
 The experts (aka Urban Dictionary) define these months as cuffing season.
 They explain, “people who would normally rather be single or promiscuous find themselves along with the rest of the world desiring to be ‘Cuffed’ or tied down by a serious relationship.
 The cold weather and prolonged indoor activity causes singles to become lonely and desperate to be cuffed.”
 My friends tend to agree.
 A few people responded to my IG story saying that fall was the best because it’s cozy and cuddly, with one of my friends responding, “Fall because my nips are just the right amount of hard.”
 Touché.

-First and foremost, the best part of having a boyfriend in the fall is that you have matching Halloween costumes.
-Another major plus is that annoying aunt who always asks you if you have a boyfriend during Thanksgiving dinner can finally STFU.
+First and foremost, the best part of having a partner in the fall is that you have matching Halloween costumes.
+Another major plus is that annoying aunt who always asks you if you have a boyfriend/girlfriend/significant other during Thanksgiving dinner can finally STFU.
 Also, new shows come out during this time of the year, so there are so many for you two to choose from to binge watch (and secretly watch ahead on your own).
 The cherry on top of fall being the best season to start dating?
 Pumpkins are thought to be an aphrodisiac.

-TBH fall seems like a good-ass time to start dating someone.
+TBH, fall seems like a good-ass time to start dating someone.
 The weather isn’t so hot that the thought of touching each other to have sex makes you gag.
-But, it also isn’t so cold that taking off your clothes would result in your nipples being so hard they’d cut your boyfriend’s chest.
-Fall seems like the perfect time to fall for a new guy (Ew.
+But, it also isn’t so cold that taking off your clothes would result in your nipples being so hard they’d cut your partner’s chest.
+Fall seems like the perfect time to fall for a new love (Ew.
 I hate myself too for that).
 So maybe put on a pair of sweatpants and download your favorite dating app, because once winter rolls around, nobody is going to want to leave their apartments, much less go on dates.